Xenoxo/xenoxo.github.io/_posts/2016-09-30-first-post.md

 title: First Post
 ---

-Over the past three days here in Poland, I've been hacking away at this site.
+Over the past three days, I've been hacking away at this site.
 I think it was important to have a "good enougb goal when I started"

 This site is built using Jekyll and the theme "hyde".
 The most gruelling work was actually getting the css to behave with the layout I wanted.